-Since Taylor and her colleagues' inventory of predominantly field-originated research and assessment, additional studies have illuminated learning community practice.
-The 2007 National Survey of Student Engagement, based on data from four-year colleges and universities, identified learning communities as one of ten “high impact undergraduate practices.”
-In 2008, a quantitative longitudinal study, Learning Better Together, studied learning communities for developmental students at thirteen community colleges using a modified version of the Community College Survey of Student Engagement, supplemented by in-depth qualitative case studies at three participating institutions: Cerritos College, DeAnza College, and LaGuardia Community College.
+Since Taylor and her colleagues' inventory of predominantly field-originated research and assessments, additional studies have illuminated learning community practice.
+The 2007 National Survey of Student Engagement Annual Report, based on data from four-year colleges and universities, identified learning communities as one of ten “high impact undergraduate practices.”
+In 2008, Cathy Engstrom and Vince Tinto published a longitudinal study, Learning Better Together: The Impact of Learning Communities on the Persistence of Low-Income Students, of learning communities for developmental students at thirteen community colleges using a modified version of the Community College Survey of Student Engagement, supplemented by in-depth qualitative case studies at three participating institutions: Cerritos College, DeAnza College, and LaGuardia Community College.
 The findings showed that students in learning communities had higher persistence rates than the control group.
 And, based on self-reports, students experienced higher levels of engagement, more positive experiences at college, and a higher assessment of their intellectual gains compared to their non-learning community peers.

 Kingsborough’s one-semester freshman learning community program—supported by committed administrators and ongoing professional development for teaching teams—included enhanced counseling and tutoring for students who were enrolled in an English course (primarily college level), an academic course within the student's major, and a freshman orientation course.
 The six-year study at Kingsborough found that students' short-term and long-term outcomes improved, with more learning community students (35.9%) earning a degree within six years than the control group (31.3%).